Your cookie preferences

 Call your bank

-Complete the Section 75 claim form
+Provide the Section 75 claim information required

 Within your claim, provide as much information as possible.
 This can include receipts, images of the product, and proof of your interaction with the retailer.